rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/creating-views.md

 # Views

-`Views` are needed when we want to recieve our desired resultset in other form like storing data in int form but displaying in the varchar form, displaying data in a dropdown etc. `Materialized view` is a database object (kind of virtual table) based on the result-set of any SQL query.
-Materialized views can be preferred, when you need data integrity that don't need to be up to date to the very second.
+`Materialized view` is a database object (kind of virtual table) based on the result-set of any SQL query. `Views` are needed when we want to recieve our desired resultset in other form.
+For example: In the previous section, i had created a table named `Students` and in that table there was a column named `CourseId` which stores the integer value.
+While displaying in the UI, i want to represnt in the `CourseName` form.
+If i write this in query form by adding WHERE and JOIN, then it would be a little-bit complex query.
+In such cases, we can make views to make it more simpler.

-> When you have limited number of records (500 - 3K), then view is a better option.
+> When you have limited number of records (0 - 1K), then view is a better option.

 # Pros while using views